 - Copy your form (Form B) and add any additional items, such as a Radio Button item with options for Approved/Not Approved.

-- While still on Form B, go to Form -> Publish and click the Pre-populate tab, then highlight and copy the link.
+- While still on Form B, go to the form’s Share page and find the Pre-populate link, then highlight and copy the link.

 Now we need to get the information from Form A into the link by replacing the placeholder text with the appropriate pipe codes.
 You can paste the link into a new browser window to see the item numbers then replace each placeholder with the item’s pipe code, for example: